elevy99927/mcp-tutorial/09-front-back-agent/instructions.md

 - **Backend (port 3001)**: REST API, user validation, user data management
 - **Communication**: Frontend sends HTTP requests to backend API
 - **Authentication**: Username/password validation (no tokens needed for this tutorial)
-- **Credentials**: admin/123456

 ## Output Requirements:
-- All artifacts must go in ./outputs folder
+- All artifacts must go in ./outputs folder or one of it's subfolders according to ./conf/agents.json.
 - Include agent attribution in generated files
 - Generate both frontend and backend enhanced versions